EU elections primer: How they work, what could happen

-European voters started heading to the polls Thursday to choose lawmakers to represent them at the European Parliament for the next five years.
-In all, 400 million voters in 28 nations will be voting over the next four days.
+European voters are choosing lawmakers to represent them at the European Parliament for the next five years.
+In all, 400 million voters in 28 nations have had the right to vote over the past four days.
 Here's a look at that massive exercise in democracy, a multi-national ballot by the European Union's only democratically elected institution.

 ———